TheLordsheritage1/My-first-project/README.md

 ## insights and key findings
 from the above analysis it is evident that:

-- Electronics have the highest number of customer review possibly due to product's
+- Electronics have the highest number of ratings which indicates the product is the most purchased item.
+- Poduct id B09ZHCJDP1 has the highest rating which indicates that either it has a competitive edge among other products due to quality or it meets the customers needs.
+- Electronics was also identified as having the highest potential revenue indicating significant growth opportunities.
+- A significant amount of products are priced above 500.

+## Conclusion